jhucsf/fall2022/assign/assign02.md

 section to indicate that your submitted unit tests should completely pass when submitting MS2 and MS3.
 For MS2, you should comment out calls to tests functions that aren't related to `test_pixel`.

+*Update 9/29*: Moved Milestone 2 and 3 deadlines to Friday Sept 30th and Friday Oct 7th, respectively.

 ## Overview